apache/synapse/scratch/saminda/synapse2/README.txt

 7.Once you run the sample you will see the mediation components being executed and Message is routed to Original service.

+Note:

+synapse.xml is the file that contain all the rules pertaining to the incoming messages.